Saturday, August 10, 2013

 Therefore Sheol, Hades, and Hell (in the first sense) refer to the abode of the dead which includes not just the wicked but also the righteous.

 During Christ’s crucifixion, He promised the repentant thief, crucified by His side, that he would be with Him, on that very day, in Paradise.
 The place called Paradise couldn't be a reference to heaven because Christ's Ascension didn't occur until forty days after His Resurrection from the tomb.
-According to the Apostles' Creed, Christ “descended into hell” after His crucifixion, death, and burial.
+According to the Apostles' Creed, Christ “descended into hell” after His crucifixion and death.
 For many years, that same line in the Apostles' Creed read, "descended to the dead."
-Hence Paradise and Hell, in these contexts, refer to the temporary location of the spirits of the dead.
+Hence, Paradise and Hell, in these contexts, refer to the temporary location of the spirits of the dead.

 Therefore, it appears that the place, variously referred to as Sheol, Hades, and Hell, was divided into two abodes, one a holding cell for the wicked and the other a place of comfort for the righteous including Lazarus and the repentant thief.